 Graduate student advising

-Below you will find information about my current graduate students and my graduate student advising policies and practices (keep scrolling for undergraduate advising).
-If you are a graduate student interested in working with me, you should do the following (items 2 and 3 below may be permuted, but item 1 should come first and item 4 last):
+If you are a Ph.D. student interested in working with me, you should do the following (items 2 and 3 below may be permuted, but item 1 should come first and item 4 last):

 - Read this web page.